History of Toddington services

 They considered building a lengthy ramp to allow deliveries to be made to the top floor, but decided against it.
 They had a lengthy discussion with the Ministry about an area marked for landscaping, which they now wanted to be staff parking.

 As a result of these issues, Granada were four weeks away from having their contract forfeited.
-Even so, the long construction time at Toddington hampered Granada's efforts to bid for more services, halting their planned expansion and monopoly.
+Even so, the long construction time at Toddington hampered Granada's efforts to bid for more service areas, halting their planned expansion and monopoly.

 Meanwhile, there was a fatality on 30 April 1964, when a contractor was installing the street lighting and made contact with the high voltage cables.
 Two more people were injured in the tragedy.